wbazant/marker_alignments/README.md

 ## Credits
 I took the method of splitting multiple aligned reads by a weighted average (with the second power of match identity as weights), and the method of calculating CPMs, from HuMAnN.
 I was inspired by how MetaPhlAn calculates taxon CPMs from marker CPMs, although they have more options and I just ported the simple one.
-I copied the package setup from EukDetect.
+I copied the package setup from EukDetect, and developed the package mostly in the context of alignments to the EukDetect reference.
 An idea for what outputs might be useful to users comes jointly from these three tools.